Last edited 05/25/2025

 Does Sarah Murphy offer in-person appointments?

-No, but people in Pennsylvania can book Sarah Murphy for virtual appointments (teletherapy).
+No, but people in Pennsylvania, Maryland and New Jersey can book Sarah Murphy for virtual appointments (teletherapy).

 Does Sarah Murphy offer online therapy?

-Yes, Sarah Murphy offers online therapy via video sessions and phone sessions to people in Pennsylvania.
+Yes, Sarah Murphy offers online therapy via video sessions and phone sessions to people in Pennsylvania, Maryland and New Jersey.

 How quickly can I see Sarah Murphy?

 Sarah Murphy typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+You can see their current general office hours and request an appointment on their profile page.

 What languages does Sarah Murphy speak?